Coden-inja/MyPortfolio/README.md

-#Want to make Your Own Portfolio in Seconds ?
+#Want to make Your Own AI Portfolio in Seconds ?

 ### Steps to Get Started